msschreiner/MB1T/README.md

 # MB1T

-A cross-lab, cognitive development collaboration investigating the test-retest reliability of infant-directed speech preference
+A cross-lab, developmental collaboration investigating the test-retest reliability of infant-directed speech preference

-More information here:
+More information can be found at the project website: https://manybabies.github.io/MB1T/
-https://manybabies.github.io/MB1T/

 ## ManyBabies1 test-retest analysis code